Mesuva/concrete5-quick-start-guide-v9/README.md

 Blocks can be re-arranged on a page via the following steps:

-1. Hover over the block you wish to move and start draging it by the *four pointed arrow* in the top right corner of the block.
+1. Hover over the block you wish to move and start dragging it by the *four pointed arrow* in the top right corner of the block.
 2. Drag the block to a new position - areas on the page will highlight to show possible new positions.
 3. Let go of the mouse button while one of the new positions is highlighted.